Dynatrace/dynatrace-operator/ARCHITECTURE.md

 - CI tasks
 - Development (build,push,deploy,test, etc...)

+### `hack/make`
+Where the `make` targets are defined.
+We don't have a single makefile with all the targets as it would be quite large.

 ### `test`
 E2E testing code.
 Unit tests are NOT found here, they are in the same module that they are testing, as that is the Golang convention.